top of page

 Divorce Law

-Custody Arbitration and Family Law Mediation in Ottawa
+Divorce Lawyer and Family Law Mediation in Ottawa

-What Is Custody Arbitration and Mediation?
+What Are Custody Arbitration and Mediation?

-Custody arbitration and family law mediation Ottawa are alternative dispute resolution (ADR) methods to help you and your spouse resolve disagreements outside the courtroom.
+Custody arbitration and family law mediation in Ottawa are alternative dispute resolution (ADR) methods to help you and your spouse resolve disagreements outside the courtroom.
 These methods are often less formal and more collaborative than traditional litigation, and they can significantly reduce the emotional toll and legal costs of divorce and custody battles.

 • Custody arbitration: In custody arbitration, a neutral third party (the arbitrator) is appointed to hear both sides of the dispute and make a legally binding decision.
 This is a more structured process than mediation, where the arbitrator acts similarly to a judge, providing a final ruling on issues such as child custody and visitation arrangements.